 Sam wasted no time.
 He took over in spring 1939 and by late the same year had made major changes.
-First he completely rearranged the plant to reduce the cost of handling materials.
+First he completely rearranged the plant to reduce the cost of handling

+The young efficiency expert got his start as a timekeeper in a hosiery mill materials.
 Next he changed the assembly line from a pushtype line to power conveyors.
 On the push-type line, the workers had to push the jobs along by hand.
 The newly installed power conveyors carried the jobs along mechanically, and workers had their hands free to work on the assembly.
 Thus the speed of the line depended upon regulating the motor speed, not on the pace of individual workers.